 (1) The reason for the case;

 (2) Whether the victim has any fault and the degree of fault, whether they bear responsibility for escalating the conflict and the degree of responsibility;

-(7) Other factors that influence sentencing.
+(7) Other circumstances that impact sentencing.

 Article 43: Where during the trial period the defendant and their defender submit that there are legally-prescribed sentencing factors such as voluntary surrender, coming clean, or meritorious contribution, or where the people's court discovers that the defendant might have the legally-prescribed sentencing factors described above, and that the case file transferred by the people's procuratorate did not contain relevant evidence materials, they shall notify the people's procuratorate to transfer them.